agilleyrh/ansible-node-counts/README.md

 # Node Counter and Monitor for Ansible and AAP 2.6+

-`node_counter.py` is a lightweight command-line utility for:

-- running a one-time unique node count
+`node_counter.py` counts unique managed nodes without gathering facts from those nodes.

+It supports:

-- capturing recurring node snapshots from inventory or automation controller
+- one-time counting from inventory or controller
-- harvesting historical controller jobs across all inventories
-- continuously monitoring controller job activity
+- historical monitoring from controller job data
-- reporting unique nodes observed over a rolling 30, 60, or 90 day window
+- continuous monitoring for transient inventories and short-lived hosts
+- rolling 30/60/90-day reports
+- optional event-based identities for indirect or API-managed resources

+## Why This Exists

-The design deliberately avoids the problems below:
+The utility is designed around the problems described in the original node-counting brief:

-- No fact gathering or fact caching is required.
+- fact gathering and fact caching are too expensive in large environments
+- the same node can appear under multiple names or in multiple inventories
+- inventories and hosts may be created on the fly and deleted after a job finishes
+- direct inventory state alone is not enough for historical counting

+The design stays lightweight:

-- No third-party Python packages are required beyond what normally ships with Python and Ansible.
+- no third-party Python packages are required
-- Duplicate hosts can be collapsed across multiple inventories.
-- Multiple aliases for the same target can be deduplicated with `ansible_host`, explicit identity variables, and optional DNS resolution.
-- API-managed or indirectly managed objects can be counted more accurately when inventories provide a canonical ID such as `node_count_id`.
+- no fact gathering is required
-- Monitoring state is stored in a local SQLite database from the Python standard library.
+- monitoring state is stored in SQLite from the Python standard library

-- Ephemeral inventories can be preserved locally by harvesting finished jobs before controller cleanup removes them.
-- The monitor can snapshot live inventory host variables for running jobs before the inventory is deleted.
-- The monitor can also harvest explicit resource identity markers from job events for indirect/API-managed objects.
+## Recommended Approach

+For AAP environments, the recommended workflow is:

+1. Run `sync` once to backfill recent completed jobs.
+2. Run `monitor` continuously to capture active-job host data and newly finished jobs.
+3. Run `report --source jobs --days 30|60|90` for your rolling counts.

+Use `capture` only when you specifically want periodic point-in-time inventory snapshots.

-## Command Summary
+## Commands

-The utility now has five commands:

 - `count`: one-time count from inventory or controller
-- `capture`: take a deduplicated snapshot and store it in SQLite
+- `capture`: store a point-in-time snapshot in SQLite
-- `sync`: harvest finished controller jobs into SQLite
+- `sync`: backfill finished controller jobs into SQLite
-- `monitor`: continuously harvest finished controller jobs into SQLite
+- `monitor`: continuously harvest active and finished controller jobs into SQLite
-- `report`: report unique nodes observed in the last N days from harvested jobs or stored captures
+- `report`: build a rolling report from harvested jobs or snapshots

-For backward compatibility, the old style still works and maps to `count`.
+For backward compatibility, running the script without a subcommand still maps to `count`.

 Example: